bhargav-surani/work/README.md

   * Git lets developers see the entire timeline of their changes, decisions, and progression of any project in one place.
 From the moment they access the history of a project, the developer has all the context they need to understand it and start contributing.

   * Developers work in every time zone.
-With a DVCS like Git, collaboration can happen any time while maintaining source code integrity.
-Using branches, developers can safely propose changes to production code.
+With Git, collaboration can happen any time while change or adding source code integrity.
+Using branches, developers can safely make offer to changes in production code.

   * Businesses using Git can break down communication barriers between teams and keep them focused on doing their best work.
 Plus, Git makes it possible to align experts across a business to collaborate on major projects.